Sazzad-Anwar/e-commerce/documentation.md

 ---

 > A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Add To Cart

+This route will allow an authenticated user to add product to cart only.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/api/v1/orders/cart

+---

+> Method: POST

+---

+> Protected Route: Need Refresh Token in headers

+---

+> A successful response will have data object containing the details of product data that has been added to cart as shown in example response

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Update Cart

+This route will allow an authenticated user to update product to cart only.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/api/v1/orders/cart

+---

+> Method: PUT

+---

+> Protected Route: Need Refresh Token in headers

+---

+> A successful response will have data object containing the details of product data that has been added to cart as shown in example response

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Get All Cart Products

+This route will allow an authenticated user to get all products cart only.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/api/v1/orders/cart

+---

+> Method: GET

+---

+> Protected Route: Need Refresh Token in headers

+---

+> A successful response will have data array containing the details of products data that has been added to cart as shown in example response

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Delete Product From Cart

+This route will allow an authenticated user to remove products from cart only.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/api/v1/orders/cart/:id

+---

+> Method: DELETE

+---

+> Protected Route: Need Refresh Token in headers

+---

+> A successful response will have product removed form cart `message` along with `status`, `code` & `isSuccess` data as shown in example response

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response